DavidSouther/uag-teals-scavenger-hunt/README.md

 This will run nv-chrome-specific unit tests, nv-chrome dev server tests, and the entire nv-aloha feature test suite (using static test data).

-# Connecting to Alpha App

-After configuring and starting the [Alpha App][alohaapp], attaching the nv-chrome front end is as simple as creating a symlink from `/nv/www/aloha` to `./build/client` and navigating to [http://localhost:8000/](http://localhost:8000/).
-It is an alpha dev environment, so the username/password is `dev@novus.com`/`dev`.

-Creating the symlink probably requires root access, and might need a trip to ITSupport.

 [nvm]: https://github.com/creationix/nvm